The Memotech MTX Series

 colour TV (250,000 colour shades) and the extra

-storage capacity could be used for picture
+storage capacity can be used for picture

 The system was designed to allow direct TV or